 This is by far the most important article you will ever read before you start a blog.
 The knowledge of blog niche will define your future success or lack of this knowledge, might lead to failure.

-There are countless people who started a blog and had quit it before they could have discovered the glory they were destined to.
+There are countless people who started a blog and quit it before they could have discovered the glory they were destined to.

 - I quit because I couldn’t drive blog traffic